fluxninja/graceful-js/README.md

  * @property {GracefulTheme} theme - The theme object to use for styling the error components.
  * @property {Map<number, JSX.Element>} errorComponentMap - A map of HTTP status codes to custom error components to render for each code.
  * @property {JSX.Element} DefaultErrorComponent - The default error component to render if no custom component is provided for a given status code.
+ * @property {JSX.Element} WaitingRoomErrorComponent - The error component to render for the waiting room.
- * @property {number} maxBackOffTime - Maximum wait time for retry.
-It is used in exponential back off.
-Default is 20 sec.
+ * @property {number} maxBackOffTime - maximum exponential back-off time in seconds.
+Default is 20 seconds.
+ * @property {number} maxRequestResolveTime - maximum time in seconds to wait for a request to resolve.
+Default is 10 seconds.
  */
 export declare type Config = {
   axios?: AxiosInstance